 Thanks for joining me on this virtual platform.
-Here’s something of the evolving vision behind this newborn website.
+Here’s something of the vision behind this website.

-I’m both intrigued and disturbed by the enigma of the coronavirus pandemic currently sweeping through our global systems.
-It seems to me that the enforced pause imposed by this visitation has brought with it a kind of grace.
-I truly believe this is the beginning of what Cynthia Bourgeault has described as a “permanent reset of our collective human conscience”,1 an initiation into a new way of being on this planet so many of us have been hoping and praying for.
-(See my first blog for more on this).
+It seems to me that the enforced pause brought about by the coronavirus pandemic brought with it, among other things, a kind of grace.
+Now on the other side of its more extreme manifestations, the issues raised by this visitation continue to reverberate in our collective psyche, with many questions remaining unanswered.
+I truly believe this marked the beginning of what Cynthia Bourgeault described as a “permanent reset of our collective human conscience”,1 an initiation into a new way of being on this planet.

 The question now is whether we can step up to the task before us of co-creating a world more aligned with who we really are, and more fully in tune with all that is good, true and beautiful in our cosmic home.
 Can we finally inhabit a different reality, a different story-of-us, one that is life-affirming rather than death-dealing?
 How can we choose wisely among the many paths before us?

 In a global culture of increasing polarisation, exacerbated by the intensification of social media and electronic communications, wisdom often seems in very short supply.
 Our increasingly dysfunctional political structures are crying out for new ways of being, new ways of homing in on truth and justice.
 This website, these writings, are an attempt to participate in what I want to name as a global renaissance in wisdom knowing, arising in response to this pressing need.
 It is a contribution with a distinct flavour of a particular city (Norwich) and a particular medieval mystic (Julian).